rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-25-2281f7d450605669-adjustment-of-futures-and-options-contract-of-inox-wind-ltd-on-account-of-rights.md

 stocks:
 - INOX
 tags:
+- contract-adjustment
+- corporate-action
 - derivatives
+- futures-options
+- options
 - rights-issue
-- corporate-actions
-- futures
-- options
-- contract-adjustment
-- INOX
 title: Adjustment of Futures and Options Contract of Inox Wind Ltd on account of Rights Issue
 ---